-Cons: Heavy fabric, not super breathable, low quality construction, only one tiny reflector
+Cons: Heavy fabric, not super breathable, low quality construction

 Manufacturer: Russell Athletic